Colleges That Don't Require a High School Diploma or GED

 If I Don’t Have a GED or High School Diploma, What Are College Admission Requirements?

-The admission requirements will vary based on the school.
-These may include:
+The admission requirements will generally vary based on the school.
+Requirements might include:

 • Meeting a minimum age requirement.
 Students typically have to be at least 18 years old.
 Some may be able to enroll at 16 years old if they also work toward earning their GED.